 Building on earlier projects

-My employer at the time, UWV Gegevensdiensten, hosted the try-out of the first lifemap for teams.
-In the years after that, the focus for Lifemaps.NL has been on self-searching, creating lifemap scenarios and trying them out in workshops – always responding to an innovative initiative: as co-author of the book New Business Models, as committed participant and workshop leader in the Veerhuis, as ambassador for an inclusive employment market in Werken in Netwerken, together with Inspiration at Work, as an active member of the IHBV group for highly gifted entrepreneurs and as co-creator at Tilburg Municipality of the BOOST013 Workshop.
-Thanks to the experiences and stimulating collaborations in these projects, the lifemap scenarios and building blocks have become robust enough to go out into the world, journeying from one city to another.
+Former employer, UWV Gegevensdiensten (Social Services), hosted the try-out of the first lifemap for teams.
+In the years after that, the focus for Lifemaps.NL has been on self-searching, creating lifemap scenarios and trying them out in workshops – always responding to an innovative initiative: as co-author of the book New Business Models, as committed participant and workshop host in the Veerhuis, as ambassador for an inclusive employment market in Werken in Netwerken, together with Inspiration at Work, as an active member of the IHBV group for highly gifted entrepreneurs and as co-creator at Tilburg Municipality of the BOOST013 Workshop.
+Thanks to the experiences and stimulating collaborations in these projects, lifemaps have become robust enough to go out into the world, journeying from one city to another.

 Lifemaps voor Integral City in Urban Hub 20

 Urban Hub is a series of graphical books, produced by Paul Van Schaik, Integral Mentors.
-Volume 20 is about Accelerating City Change in a VUCA World – Volatile, Uncertain, Complex, Ambiguous – with a focus on Climate Change.
-A quote from Marilyn Hamilton, founder of Integral City: This book was conceived from imagining how the Power of the Master Code of Care could catalyse city change.
+Volume 20 is about Accelerating City Change in a VUCA World – volatile, uncertain, complex, ambiguous – with a focus on Climate Change.
+A quote from Marilyn Hamilton, founder of Integral City and curator of the book: This book was conceived from imagining how the Power of the Master Code of Care could catalyse city change.
 The contributors who imagined with me this book, not only shared their powerful insights in words but had the talents and teams to translate the words into images.